-020 Councillor Giacomo Arnott Councillor Peter Kafer

-- Requests the General Manager to work with the Mayor and Councillors to develop a scope of works with the community. - 2) Requests the General Manager to prepare a report on funding sources to match the scope of works.
+Councillor Giacomo Arnott Councillor Peter Kafer It was resolved that Council: 1) Requests the General Manager to work with the Mayor and Councillors to develop a scope of works with the community.
+2) Requests the General Manager to prepare a report on funding sources to match the scope of works.

-Those for the Motion: Mayor Ryan Palmer, Crs Leah Anderson, Giacomo Arnott, Matthew Bailey, Glen Dunkley, Peter Francis, Peter Kafer, Steve Tucker and Jason Wells
+Those for the Motion: Mayor Ryan Palmer, Crs Leah Anderson, Giacomo Arnott, Matthew Bailey, Glen Dunkley, Peter Francis, Peter Kafer, Steve Tucker and Jason Wells.